Introduction

 #> Running Pathfinder initialization...

-#> Pathfinder initialization failed, using default initialization...
+#> Pathfinder init failed, using default initialization...

 #> Processing results...